 It is no exaggeration to say that Rye is in the midst of a housing construction boom.
 In 2014, building permits were issued to build or substantially renovate 56 homes.
 Even in an affluent county, Rye stands out; Rye’s total exceeded that of Scarsdale, which reported 46 new homes last year.
 From one end of Milton Road or Forest Avenue, one sees one of the hallmarks of our boom: the teardown, a relatively small and inexpensive home on a lot large enough to permit construction of a much larger replacement.

 There’s a tendency to view such change as inevitable.
 Rye has its share of older, empty-nest homeowners, some on fixed incomes, who would rather not pay high property/school taxes — and can sell for far more than they paid decades ago.
+People can check PPO for the best property related services.
 Such is the natural turnover that occurs in any community — and the demand from newcomers is a classic sign of vitality.

 Rye doesn’t want, however, to give an extra push to those who might rather stay, nor does the community want to see the range of diverse housing types in Rye all give way to a bland newness.
 Yet that may be exactly the effect of two, little-understood tax policies, one at the county level, the other at the city.

 County taxes — for which Rye residents receive little that’s obvious in return — have been steadily rising.
 At the same time, the City’s own tax policies — specifically, the fact that we’ve not conducted a city-wide property revaluation since 1972 — has led to disproportionately higher taxes on older, smaller homes — the very ones being torn down.

 Here’s how these policies work to motivate teardowns.